justinmeiners/efficient-programming-with-components/00_foreword.md

 Complex programs are written simply by combining simple components that are well understood.

-Generality and abstraction actually come from minimalism;
-reducing to essential parts,
-as opposed to hiding information, which is the mantra of black-box layering.
+Components facilitate abstraction and code reuse through minimalism;
+code is reduced to its essential function, as opposed to traditional black-box layering which merely hides information.
-Programs written this way also tend to be fast, which is a helpful ingredient for reusing code.
+Programs written this way also tend to be fast, which contributes to its reusability.
 If a component doesn't perform, there will always be some performance-sensitive application that can't use it.